apify/release-pr-action/README.md

 | `github-changelog`                  | Changelog content           | `some cool feature` |
 | `github-changelog-file-destination` | Changelog file destionation | `./changelog.md`    |

+## Experimental feature

+An experimental feature will rewrite the final changelog using GPT-3 davinci language model.
+If you want to try, you need to pass the `open-ai-token` action input with your API token from [openai.com](https://beta.openai.com/).

 ## Example usage

 Example bellow opens pull request from head to base branch with changelog in it's description